What is predictive analytics, how it works and what are its benefits

 You may also like to read: Customer Segmentation: How to Do With Predictive Location Intelligence

 Competitive analysis.
-Predictive analytics also provides a competitive advantage.
+Predictive data also provides a competitive advantage.
 You can gain insights into customer behavior, preferences, and buying patterns using advanced statistical techniques.
 This lets you understand your customers better and create targeted marketing campaigns that drive sales.

 Predictive Analytics Examples: How companies are using it?